(Consolidated figures. Figures in parenthesis refer to the same period of 2019 unless otherwise stated)

 The government authorities require all credit institutions to maintain sufficient liquidity buffers to withstand periods of limited access to market funding.
 The liquidity coverage ratio (LCR) measures the size of banks’ liquid assets relative to net liquidity outflow 30 days ahead given a stressed situation.

-The group’s deposit-to-loan ratio at 30 September 2020, including SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, was 53 per cent (51 per cent).
+The group’s deposit-to-loan ratio at 30 June 2020, including loans sold to SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, was 54 per cent (53 per cent).

 The bank has an A1 rating with Moody’s (stable outlook).

 The CET1 ratio at 30 June 2020 was 17.2 per cent (15.0 per cent), well above the targeted level of 15.4 per cent.

 In March the countercyclical buffer was lowered from 2.5 per cent to 1 per cent, bringing the bank’s CET1 target down from 16.9 per cent to 15.4 per cent.

 The CET1 requirement is 11 per cent, including combined buffer requirements.
 Taking into account the Pillar 2 requirement of 1.9 per cent, the overall government requirement is 12.9 per cent.
 Finanstilsynet (Norway’s FSA) has announced that it will not be setting new Pillar 2 requirements for SMN until 2021.